Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 - private instances need NAT Gateway to perform software updates
 - **NAT Instance**: **disable source/destination check**
 - **NAT Gateway**: fully managed service, scale automatically, no patch, no security group
-- allows **outbound** communication but doesn’t allow machines on the internet to initiate a connection to the privately addressed instances
+- allows **outbound** communication but doesn't allow machines on the internet to initiate a connection to the privately addressed instances

 ### Security Group (EC2 instances)
 - firewall for associated EC2 instances, **inbound / outbound** traffic at the **instance level**